Marticat/Compgraf1/README.md

 ## Compgraf1

 # Assignment 1 – OpenGL Basics

-# Task 1.
+## Task 1 – Getting Started

+Compile a first OpenGL program.
+Draw a red triangle.
+Modify it to show a blue square (fitting the whole window).

+## Task 2 – Drawing 2D Polygons with Color

+Use modern OpenGL to draw shapes (triangle, ellipse, circle, stacked squares).
+Pass attributes (vPosition, vColor) to shaders.
+Use triangle-based primitives (GL_TRIANGLES, GL_TRIANGLE_FAN, GL_TRIANGLE_STRIP).
+No deprecated OpenGL functions were used.

 ## Program Descriptions
 red_triangle.cpp

-This program creates an OpenGL window (800x600) and displays a single red triangle in the center of the screen.
+Opens an OpenGL window 800×600.
+Draws a red triangle in the center.
+Uses shaders (vertexShaderSource, fragmentShaderSource) and buffer objects.

-blue_square.cpp (modified from red_triangle.cpp)
+blue_square.cpp
-This program creates an OpenGL window (800x600) and displays a single blue square that fits inside the window.
+Based on red_triangle.cpp, but modified.

-Changes made to red_triangle.cpp:
+Changes made:

 1:Modified fragment shader to use blue instead of red.